hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/104__shrImallalitAlAlitaH.md

 >
 >

-​How could you justify this?
+How could you justify this?
 By differentiating meaning of knowledge and perception?
-Is it possible?​
+Is it possible?